VTTCAU/VTT_TRACKING/Face_recog/README.md

-# Person identification Face Recognition
+# Person identification using Face Recognition
 We mainly use ArcFace: Additive Angular Margin Loss for Deep Face Recognition method.
 The code is based on [ArcFace-pytorch](https://github.com/TreB1eN/InsightFace_Pytorch) implementation.